 The next morning, we set off on the Ring Road heading counterclockwise.
 We veered off to tour through the Golden Circle with the first stop at Þingvallavatn lake for some views and hiking.
-We also realized that our MAPS.ME app also has hiking trail maps — what can’t this app do?!
-This app was a consistently reliable GPS without cell phone/data coverage.
+The MAPS.ME app also has hiking trail maps as a bonus, which is helpful in this country.

 We then stopped at the continental fault line at Silfra, Þingvellir National Park between the American and Eurasian faults.
 We then headed up to the Gullfoss, a very large and picturesque waterfall.
 Nearby is a powerful Geysir which erupts every 10-15 minutes.
 Further up the road we happened upon a hike which led to Brúarfoss falls which has glacial blue water.
 We brought along a bottle of wine and sat beside the falls and sipped to our success at finding hidden non-touristy spots.
 We stayed in Laugervatn at the Bláskógabyggð farmstead.
-Many of these farmsteads had very friendly dogs which was great since we were missing our animals back home.
 They had a good spread for breakfast, but the burgers for dinner were overcooked and plain, served on the same sesame bun you may find at Hardees, and cost 2,500 ISK.

 Night 4 – Vik

 Hey Iceland had run out of farm stay rooms this night so we were put up in a newly renovated hotel called Hotel Dyrhólaey (outside of Vik) with an awesome view of the coast and glaciers in both directions.
-We ate dinner at The Soup Company in Vik which was delicious!
-They had been open only 3 weeks when we stopped in for dinner.
-We sat on the patio and drank wine we had brought and then explored the black sands beach at twilight.
+We ate dinner at The Soup Company in Vik, which was delicious, and sat on the patio drinking wine we had brought before exploring the black sands beach at twilight.
 We also drove up to the picturesque Vik church which is on a hill overlooking the town and coast line.

 Night 5 and 6 – Hof